-MARINE CORPS AIR STATION IWAKUNI, Japan -- The trip itself has three main priorities, said Capt.
+The trip itself has three main priorities, said Capt.
 Martin F. Ziola, MALS-12 aircraft maintenance engineer officer.
 Getting everyone there and back safely, leaving a good impression by showing respect and providing happiness, and to supply superior volunteer services in whatever needs to be done.

 With almost a year having passed since the devastation of the earthquake and tsunami which spawned Operation Tomodachi, the volunteer effort will focus on helping locals continue to rebuild their homes and lives.

 “I’m (Chemical Biological Radiological Nuclear),” said Lance Cpl.
 Kyle Dooley, Marine Aircraft Group 12 CBRN Marine.“I was up in the area for Operation Tomodachi.
 I saw how bad it was and it would be wrong of me to not volunteer.”

 Marines and civilians sat around the room, discussing the details of the trip.

 “I feel it’s good for you mentally to go out and do something good for someone else every once in awhile,” said Dooley.